canonical/brand-store-documentation/docs/home.rst

 the publication of private snaps and curation of public snaps for Ubuntu Core devices associated with the Dedicated Snap Store.

-A Dedicated Snap Store permits the use of privileged snapd interfaces, the hosting of gadget and kernel snaps, while providing a Dedicated Snap Store namespace for snap registration.
+A Dedicated Snap Store permits the use of privileged snapd interfaces and hosting of gadget and kernel snaps, while providing a Dedicated Snap Store namespace for snap registration.
 It can function in offline environments and allows full control over snaps available to devices associated with the store.